rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 ## 7. Analysis of the Kata Containers Workloads and Qemu VMs

-As all we know, workloads in Kubernetes/OpenShift runs within a Pod, the minimal representation of a workload in Kubernetes/OpenShift.
+As we all know, workloads in Kubernetes/OpenShift run within a Pod, the minimal representation of a workload in Kubernetes/OpenShift.

-In case of the Kata Containers / Sandbox Containers, pods are bound to a QEMU Virtual Machine (qemu-vm), which provides this extra layer of isolation and furthermore extra layer of security.
+In the case of Kata Containers / Sandbox Containers, pods are bound to a QEMU Virtual Machine (qemu-vm), which provides an extra layer of isolation and furthermore an extra layer of security.

 Each VM runs in a qemu process and hosts a kata-agent process that acts as a supervisor for managing container workloads and processes that are running in those containers.